wupdigital/prefessor/README.md

 ```

 ## Known issues
-* Do not throw `ClassCastException` on Js platform, when we try get a incompatible type from `Prefessor`.
-For example we save value as `Boolean` and try to get as `String`.
+* It does not throw `ClassCastException` on Js platform, when we will try to get an incompatible type from `Prefessor`.
+For example: When we save value as `Boolean` and try to get as `String`.

 ## License